A Diagnostic Approach to Chronic Pain and Chronic Illness

 In some cases, unresolved emotional stress patterns can affect nervous system regulation and contribute to physical symptoms.

-When evaluation suggests this may be relevant, Neuro-Emotional Technique (NET) may be used to help identify and address stress-related patterns affecting health.
+When appropriate, Neuro-Emotional Technique (NET) is used to help identify and address stress-related patterns affecting the body.

 Why This Process Matters